 When a divorcing couple have minor children, one of their most pressing concerns is how to navigate the divorce in a way that reduces the negative impact on the children and increases their chances for a bright, happy future.
 That’s where discussions of child support come into play.
-Our Huntsville divorce attorneys can help you determine what exactly is needed to meet the children’s needs.
+Our Huntsville child support attorneys can help you determine what exactly is needed to meet the children’s needs.

 In Alabama, a standard formula is used to calculate child support payments.
 However, having an experienced Huntsville child support lawyer on your side is important to ensure that you are looking at the complete financial picture as you go into child support obligations.